candacemonster/journal-for-wellbeing/_posts/2025-06-27-on-noticing.md

 There’s a quiet magic in noticing.

-Noticing how your shoulders rise toward your ears when you're stressed.
-How the light changes through the window as the day wears on.
-How certain memories return when you're least expecting them.
+How your shoulders inch toward your ears when you tense.
+The way late afternoon light dulls and then leans gold.
+That one memory that keeps nudging the edge of your thoughts when you’re washing dishes.
+None of it grand.
+All of it *yours.*

-Journaling doesn’t have to begin with pages of structured thoughts.
-It can begin simply — with noticing.
+A journaling practice doesn’t have to start with insight or paragraphs.
+It can begin with a single observation written before you look away.

-## Try this:

-- Sit for just a minute.
-What sounds do you hear?
+Try a one-minute drift through the senses:

+Sound: what’s the farthest sound you can hear?
-- What are your feet touching?
+Body: what are your feet touching?
+Jaw soft or tight?
-- What feels most tender in your heart right now?
+Inside: what feels tender—or raw—right now?
+Environment: what’s the light doing?
+Any movement in the air?
+Emotion word: name just one (guess if you’re not sure).

-Now open your notebook or voice recorder.
-Just write or speak the answers.
-You don’t need transitions or conclusions.
-You’re simply collecting impressions, like placing feathers in a bowl.
+Now open your notebook (or a notes app, or a voice memo) and simply list what surfaced.
+No transitions.
+No explaining *why.* Just little lines.
+Like placing feathers in a shallow bowl.

-Noticing is the beginning of self-connection.
-It’s not dramatic or performative.
-But over time, it creates a gentle record of presence.

-And sometimes, that’s exactly what we need.
+This is noticing as practice, not performance.
+A page doesn’t need polish to register: *I was present for this sliver of my life.*

+If you want a softer “just start” nudge, that’s [here](/start-where-you-are/).
+If you prefer keeping it to only a few honest lines, that note lives [here](/a-few-lines-a-day/).
+When a tiny ritual would help your body settle, there’s a gentle outline [here](/journaling-ritual/).

+Over time these scraps form a quiet chronology of awareness.
+Not dramatic.
+Real.
+Enough.

+Close the notebook.
+You noticed—that counts.